The world changed forever when the 7mm Mauser came onto the scene in the 1890s.

 For these reasons, a cool headed marksman that knew exactly where to shoot an animal could use the 7mm Mauser to take game far larger and tougher than you would expect if you just looked at the ballistics of the cartridge on paper.
 7mm bullets (especially the non-expanding ones) don’t make nearly as big of a wound channel as .375, .416, or .458 bullets, but if they are placed appropriately, heavy 7mm bullets have very good odds of penetrating through even the thickest muscle and bones to hit the vitals of an animal.

-Obviously this leaves very little room for error.
+This obviously leaves very little room for error.
 It’s also true that few hunters have the knowledge of animal anatomy or marksmanship skills necessary to consistently hit exactly the right spot to quickly, safely, and ethically take dangerous game while using an undersized cartridge for the job like the 7mm Mauser.

 For those reasons, using the 7mm Mauser on dangerous game is illegal in many African countries and is ill-advised no matter where you’re hunting.